cairnswm/cairnswm/README.md

 # Hi
 I'm CairnsWM (William Cairns), I live in South Africa.
-I would like to move into a true Remote position based in the USA.
+I will be moving to a Remote position based in the USA.
 I have both American and South African citizenship.

 ## I am
 - A Passionate Software Developer